fadumasaidcodes/auction/README.md

 ## Technology Stack
 ```
-HTML, Node.js, and Express for the backend
+- HTML, Node.js, and Express for the backend.
-SQL for the database
+- SQL for the database.
-APIs like LocationIQ for location information
+- APIs like LocationIQ for location information.

 ```